Black Pensacola neighborhood, unfortified against storms, took massive hit from Hurricane Sally

 As of Thursday morning, more than 500,000 customers in Alabama and Florida were without power.
 Evil and her family wandered their dark house, seeing what could be salvaged.

 “You don’t know what’s healthy to keep and what’s not,” she said.
 “What can be saved?
-We’re gonna have to go through everything to see what can be done.”
+We’re going to have to go through everything to see what can be done.”

 The children’s beds were covered with clothes, toys and school supplies, an effort to keep things off the still-soaked carpets.
 The air in the home reeked of mold, and tiles from the roof covered the backyard.
 Evil felt certain she would have to shutter the day care she runs out of her house.

-“We probably won’t have lights for another seven days,” said Gibbes, as he tried unsuccessfully to hook up the family’s generator.
+“We probably won’t have lights for another seven days,” Gibbes said as he tried unsuccessfully to hook up the family’s generator.

 “When it dries, you best believe they’re going to come and push that dirt right back up,” Evil said, pointing to the mound.